MicrosoftDocs/azure-docs/articles/active-directory/linkedin-integration.md

 4. Under **LinkedIn Integration**, select Yes or No to enable or disable LinkedIn integration.
    ![Enabling LinkedIn integration](./media/linkedin-integration/LinkedIn-integration.PNG)

-### Enable or disable LinkedIn integration for your organizations’ Office 2016 apps using Group Policy
+### Enable or disable LinkedIn integration for your organization's Office 2016 apps using Group Policy

 1. Download the [Office 2016 Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030)
 2. Extract the **ADMX** files and copy them to your **central repository**.